nunomaduro/nunomaduro.com/content/sponsorships.md

 ## Dedicated Video

-**One-time fee: $10,000 via wire transfer**
+**One-time fee: $10,000 via wire transfer** **Prerequisite: Active Platinum Sponsorship for at least 3 months**

 For companies interested in dedicated content about their products, I offer a package that includes:
 - 2-hour livestream featuring your product